Pre-Settlement Inspections

 Test the exhaust fan.
 It should activate with the light switch or its own switch, depending on the design.
 Hold a piece of tissue near the fan grille to confirm air is actually being extracted.
 Poor bathroom ventilation leads to mould growth, which is a serious issue in Australian apartments.

-Living Areas Checklist
+Living Area Checklist

 Living areas are where you will spend most of your time.
 Defects in walls, floors, and windows are not just cosmetic; they can indicate deeper structural or construction issues.